 Road Tripping in Action:

 Day 1-2: Drive from Southern Florida to Charleston, South Carolina area (7 hour drive).
-Arrive at our Downtown Charleston Hotel and set kids loose in the pool with Dad while I unpack and set up for the rest of the day.
-Walk to the waterfront, Pineapple fountain, let the kids run around, climb and play in the park, pick up an ice cream and make it just in time for a historic walking tour.
+Arrive at our Downtown Charleston Hotel and set kids loose in the pool with Dad, while I unpack and set up for the rest of the day!
+Next, we were off to walk to the waterfront along the cobblestone streets and head to Pineapple Fountain and surrounding park.
+Here, we let the kids run around, climb and play in the park, and grab an ice cream.
+After that, we were just in time for our pre-booked historic walking tour.

-In the morning we strolled King Street, visited the Marion Square Market for breakfast and live music and then headed to the Children’s Museum of the Low Country for free play time.
-Next up is Folley Beach, a southern surf town outside of Charleston.
-Spend the day exploring the area and enjoying the warm waters.
-Do a quick wet clothes-swap and it’s on to Bowens Island.
+In the morning we strolled King Street, visited the Marion Square Market for breakfast and live music, and then headed to the Children’s Museum of the Low Country for free playtime.
+Next up was Folley Beach, a southern surf town outside of Charleston.
+Plan to spend the day exploring the area and enjoying the warm waters.
+Do a quick wet clothes swap and it’s on to Bowens Island.
 Hidden down a dirt road, Bowens Island is famous for its locally harvested oysters, fried shrimp, Frogmore stew, cold beer, and its undisturbed view of the river and marshes.
 The views are spectacular and worth the wait.

 Day 3-4: South Carolina to Maryland (8-9 hour drive).
 This is the long-haul car day I fretted over for obvious reasons.
 Nevertheless, we made it.
 Our route took us along part of Virginia’s coast and across the Chesapeake Bay Tunnel.
 This was super-scenic and helped the kids stay entertained.
 Once in Maryland, crabs were had all around including at a favorite local spot Crabs to Go (you read that correctly).